 Compared to traditional databases, what's unique to blockchain technology is that it doesn't require a central authority.
-The mechanism that makes this possible is fascinating, but many of the claims about the advantages of blockchain databases over traditional databases are vague or unfounded.
-However, blockchain's huge unique effect is that it creates a liquid asset class that can evade regulation by the Securities and Exchange Commission and other regulating entities, because it's a new type of distributed, autonomous, international machine with no central authority or admin password.
+The mechanism that makes this possible is fascinating, but more than a decade later it's still hardly ever used like currency, and many claims about the advantages of blockchains over traditional databases are vague or unfounded.
+However, the blockchain's one huge undeniable effect is that it creates a liquid asset class that can evade regulation by the Securities and Exchange Commission and other regulating entities, because it's a new type of distributed, autonomous, international machine with no central authority or admin password.